 All homes should be fitted with electrical safety switches.
-They must be installed by a licensed electrician and comply with the current Australian Standard (AS/NZS 60335.1).
+They must be installed by a licensed electrician and comply with the current Australian Standard (AS/NZS 3000) and state electrical legislation.
 Safety recommendations include:

-- ensuring household wiring, plugs, cords and appliances are in good order and comply with the relevant Standards - not using electrical appliances in wet areas such as the bathroom - mounting bathroom electric heaters in the ceiling, high on the wall or under the floor - ensuring electrical wiring, cables and appliances are out of reach - turning the power off for basic maintenance.
-This includes changing light bulbs - inserting safety plugs in unused electrical outlets/power points - choosing a safety plug style that cannot be easily removed from the outlet - using a safety cover (as pictured below) to protect power points that are in use.
+- ensure household wiring, plugs, cords and appliances are in good order and comply with the relevant Standards - do not use electrical appliances in wet areas such as the bathroom - mount bathroom electric heaters in the ceiling, high on the wall or under the floor - ensure electrical wiring, cables and appliances are out of reach - turn the power off for basic maintenance.
+This includes changing light bulbs - insert safety plugs in unused electrical outlets/power points - choose a safety plug style that cannot be easily removed from the outlet - use a safety cover (as pictured below) to protect power points that are in use.